KIT-IBPT/Badger-Plugins/environments/kara_microtron/README.md

 ## Prerequisites

- - Values for the KARA corrector magnets that the user sets.
+ - Values for the KARA microtron corrector magnets that the user sets.
  - Values returned by the KARA beam current monitors that the user observes

 ## Usage